Loading...

 This guidance is based on the Scottish Good Practice Statement on ME-CFS but the recommended list of investigations has been adapted for Lothian following discussion with PLIG clinicians.

-The referring clinician should undertake the following:
+The investigating clinician should undertake the following:

 • A full history and a physical examination to exclude alternative diagnoses and to elicit characteristic features of ME-CFS.
 This needs to include a neurological and mental health assessment, and looking for signs of abnormal pigmentation, rashes or arthritis suggestive of systemic inflammatory disease, underlying cardiac or respiratory disease, lymphadenopathy, organomegaly or weight loss.
 The possibility of cancer should always be considered.